NewAvenueD/website/pages/05.contact-us/contact.md

             dateformat: Ymd-His-u
             extension: txt
             body: "{% include 'forms/data.txt.twig' %}"
-        - message: Thank you for your feedback!
+        - message: Submission successful.
+Thank you for getting in touch!
-        - display: thankyou
 ---

 ### Interested in learning more?
 Drop us a note